 The motherboard serves as a single platform to connect all of the parts of a computer together.
 It connects the CPU, memory, hard drives, optical drives, video card, sound card, and other ports and expansion cards directly or via cables.
 It can be considered as the backbone of a computer.

 Motherboard varies greatly in supporting various types of components.

 Motherboards, cases, and power supplies must be compatible to work properly together.

 The motherboard is mounted inside the case and is securely attached via small screws through pre-drilled holes.
 Motherboard contains ports to connect all of the internal components.
-It provides a single socket for CPU whereas for memory, normally one or more slots are available.
+It provides a single socket for CPU, whereas for memory, normally one or more slots are available.
 Motherboards provide ports to attach the floppy drive, hard drive, and optical drives via ribbon cables.
 Motherboard carries fans and a special port designed for power supply.

-There is a peripheral card slot in front of the motherboard using which video cards, sound cards and other expansion cards can be connected to motherboard.
+There is a peripheral card slot in front of the motherboard using which video cards, sound cards, and other expansion cards can be connected to the motherboard.